bionaut/synapse/TECHNICAL.md

 - `Synaptic.Tools.OpenAI` is the default adapter.
 It builds a Finch request with a JSON body, sends it via `Synaptic.Finch`, and returns either `{:ok, content}` or `{:error, reason}`.
 Lack of an API key raises so misconfiguration fails fast.
+  When `stream: true` is passed, it uses `Finch.stream/4` to handle Server-Sent Events (SSE) from OpenAI, parsing chunks and accumulating content.
+Streaming automatically falls back to non-streaming when tools are provided.

+## Streaming implementation

+- **SSE parsing**: OpenAI streaming responses use Server-Sent Events format.
+Each event is a line starting with `data: ` followed by JSON (or `[DONE]` to signal completion).
+The adapter splits on `\n\n`, extracts JSON, and parses `choices[0].delta.content` from each chunk.
+- **Content accumulation**: Chunks are accumulated incrementally.
+The `on_chunk` callback receives both the new chunk and the accumulated content so far.
+- **PubSub integration**: `Synaptic.Tools` publishes `:stream_chunk` events for each
+  chunk and `:stream_done` when streaming completes.
+The Runner injects `run_id` and `step_name` into the process dictionary so Tools can access them for event publishing.
+- **Limitations**: Streaming doesn't support tool calling (auto fallback) or `response_format` options.
+The step function still receives the complete accumulated content when streaming finishes.

 ## Dev-only demo workflow